-Rates can be measured in two ways, Annual Interest Rate, and Annual Percentage Rate (APR).
+Rates are measured in two ways, Annual Interest Rate, and Annual Percentage Rate (APR).
 The APR takes the Annual Interest Rate and adds all other fees.
-While both are important, the APR of a loan gives you a better sense of its true cost.
+While both are important, the APR gives you the more accurate total cost of your financing.

-Some lenders offer inventory financing without any credit requirements.
-While these loans are easier to qualify for they also typically have higher APRs.
+Some companies offer inventory financing without any credit requirements, which typically have higher APRs.

 For Auto Sales

 Inventory financing can be a useful tool for auto dealers.
-If you have reason to believe there will soon be an increase in sales you can use inventory financing to buy more cars from a manufacturer and use these cars as collateral.
-For example, every spring you notice an uptick in sports car sales, so you take out an inventory loan to buy more sports cars, and as you sell them, you pay off the debt.
+If you have reason to believe there will soon be an increase in sales, you can use inventory financing to buy more cars from a manufacturer and use these cars as collateral.
+For example, every spring there’s an increase in demand for sports cars, so a savvy dealer would take out a line of credit, via inventory financing, to purchase more sports cars, and pay off the debt as they sell.

 For Retail Sales